-When it comes to planning for college expenses, it's important to choose the method that's right for you.
-With so many ways to put money aside for college — how can you be sure you're choosing the right one?
-This college plan comparison will help you weigh your options.
+When planning for college expenses it's important to choose a method that's right for you.
+However, with so many ways to set money aside for college, how can you be sure you're choosing the right one?
+The following comparison can help you weigh some options.

 No Stock Market Risk

 Life Insurance Benefit